A usage guideline for third-party developers

 Rate Limits Overview

-In sandbox and production alike, third-party applications are identified using their API key.
+Third-party applications are identified using their API key.
 End user requests are further identified by their authentication credentials.
 Rate limits are applied to calls against the Evernote API on a per API key, per user, per time period basis.
 This means that the API limits the number of calls a third-party app can make for each individual user during a given one-hour period.

 For example: imagine that Bob uses the non-existent Fake App—which integrates with Evernote—and Fake App makes a series of requests of the Evernote API to Bob's account.
 If these API requests exceed the rate limit set by Evernote for a one-hour period, any subsequent API requests in the time window will result in an exception thrown by the Evernote API (more on that in a minute).